qzhu2017/PyXtal_ml/pyxtal_ml/ml/README.md

 - cross validation
 - fit and predict

 However, the accuracy/efficiency of ML training is really procedure- and parameter-dependent.
-Therefore, we generally provide the following a set of three training levels:
+Therefore, we generally provide the following a set of three training levels and user-defined parameters:

-- **`light`**: `default parameters` provided by each ML algorithm with single run of training.
+- **`light`**: `default parameters` provided by [Scikit-learn](http://scikit-learn.org/stable/) for each ML algorithm with single run of training.
 This allows a minimum effort to complete the model training.
 It is useful for quick and dirty test.
 If the dataset is good, one may still get good fitting from such a brute-force training.

 - **`medium`**: `default parameters` + `cross_validation`.
-To run training multiple times and obtain the averaged score of fitting performance.
-This is recommended for real application.
+Cross-validate training with k-fold cross-validation.
+For `medium`, k-fold equals 10.

 - **`tight`**: `grid search` + `cross_validation`.
 This allows an exhaustive exploration to achieve the best performance.
 But it will require a significant amount of computation time.
 One has to be very patient!

+- **`user-defined`**: users can defined their own parameters and k-fold cross-validation.

 The default parameter sets are defined in [`default_params.yaml`](https://github.com/qzhu2017/PyXtal_ml/blob/master/pyxtal_ml/ml/default_params.yaml).
 It is **human readable and editable**.
 One can simply modify this set of parameter if needed.
 On the other hand, one can pass the parameters as the dictionary when calling `ml.method`, these parameters will **override** the parameters used in the existing set if there exists a match.